Nodnarboen/dt-health-extension/docs/health-extension/Guides.md

 **Tenant URL** The tenant-URL you would like to fetch data from.
 **Tenant Token** Token generated with access to read metrics, access problems, events.
 For details on how to generate token, refer to [help link](https://www.dynatrace.com/support/help/shortlink/token)
 **Tenant Config Token** Token generated with permissions to ingest metrics, create dashboard.
-**Capture consumption data per management zone** Flag to capture consumption data (Host Units, DEM, DDU) and slice it per management zone.
+**Capture consumption data per management zone** Flag to capture consumption data (Host Units, DEM) and slice it per management zone.
+Default value of the configuration is **No**.
 **Capture host unit consumption data per host zone** Flag to capture Host Units and slice it as per host group.
+Default value of the configuration is **No**.
+**Capture and report problem data** Flag to pull problem data and report data on problems in the Dynatrace Adoption Extension Dashboard/Device.
+Default value of the configuration is **Yes**.
+**Capture and report feature adoption data** Flag to pull problem data and report data on Dynatrace adoption flag in the Dynatrace Adoption Extension Dashboard/Device.
+Default value of the configuration is **Yes**.

 3. Once configured, successful extension start.
 It should display the Ok status.